MarkusThielker/finances/README.md

 This is a simple finances tracker that I use to keep track of my finances.

+> [!Warning]
+> Development on this project has been stopped in favour of [Next-Finances](https://github.com/MarkusThielker/next-finances)! <br/>
+> Next-Finances is the NextJS-based successor to this project.

 # Getting started

 1. Set up the .env file.
 Therefor a sample is uploaded to the repository.
 Just copy the .env.sample file to .env and